 What happens in Bangkok stays in Bangkok!
 Whether you look for a classy jazz bar, a pub or a club with international DJs, you can be sure to spend a good night out in Bangkok.
 The most popular party scenes are Nana, Thonglor/Ekkamai, Khao San Road, Silom and RCA.

 A drink on a rooftop with a nice breeze and a spectacular view of Bangkok is the perfect way to commence or end a night out.
 High towers are springing up everywhere giving the megacity an impressive skyline.

 Top 7: Visit Yaowarat/Chinatown

 Bangkok’s Chinatown is deeply rooted in the history of the capital and is a world of its own.
 It’s busy from morning to night, especially along Yaowarat Road which has given its name to the district.
 If you like to explore colorful Chinese temples and get a glimpse of everyday life for traders and merchants, you should come visit during the day.
 However, Yaowarat is famous for fantastic street food, so be sure to stop by again in the evening!

 Your shopping experience in Bangkok would not be complete without a visit at Chatuchak.
 The weekend market offers almost everything you can think of and is the perfect place to practise your bargaining skills.
 How to find your way in this huge market?
 Just let your curiosity guide you!

 I do admit, Asiatique is much like a small Disneyland and the majority of visitors are foreigners.
 There’s nothing authentic here.
 Nonetheless, it’s still a fun and cosy place to hang out.
-You will find a great selection of shops, restaurants and evening shows.
+You will find a great selection of shops similar to those at Chatuchak, restaurants and evening shows.
 Asiatique is both popular among the young crowd and families with children.